 Scríbhneoirí Gaeilge | Irish Writers

-Many of the writers of this small island wrote about what it means to connect to a sense of place, to connect to home, to connect to Ireland, to its native language, and this, too, has often been an expression of a yearning and sense of exile within.
-This series is designed to deepen your connection to Ireland, to the country's heart and soul, and its people's rich literary heritage.
+Many of the writers of this small island wrote about what it means to connect to a sense of place, to a sense of home, to Ireland, its native language and its landscape.
+This often evokes an expression of yearning, which touches of a sense of exile within.
+This Irish Writers series is designed to deepen your connection to Ireland, to the country's heart and soul, and its people's rich literary heritage.
+It also explores that evolving story, and the ever evolving nature of Irish identity.

 When we know who we are, who our people are, and what our heritage is, we come into the ground of our own being.
-As Yeats pointed out, we need to know the writers and the poets and the playwrights of that landscape and country, to really come to know Ireland, in our own body and soul.
+As Yeats pointed out, we need to know the writers, poets and playwrights of this landscape and country, to really come to know Ireland and thereby come to glimpse at our own inner world and soul self.
+There is a deep connection between language, place and identity, and Ireland, is a dynamic and evolving culture, the evolution of Irish identity is a fluid thing, shaped today by diverse influences and community.
+This enriches us as it helps us explore the evolving nature of our own selves, and thereby come to know ourselves and our own inner voice.

 “If you want to know Ireland body and soul you must read its poems and stories.”